leggant/Databases-2-Checkpoint-Labs-2021/Check Point 2/Check Point 2.md

 # Joins Exercise 5‐2

-## Using sakila database - Checkpoint Lab
+## Using Sakila database - Checkpoint Lab

 1. Get a list of all film titles and their inventory number – even those we don’t have.
    - You might like to limit the output to 200 to check you have everything looking like this